Learn to see, learn to draw.

 "Drawing on the Right Side of the Brain"

 Cohort Two Starts:

 20th June 2022

 Feeling limited by the "I can't draw" narrative?
 Frustrated that your drawings never look quite how you want them to look?
 If you're ready to take your drawing to the next level by finally learning drawing techniques such as perspective, proportion, negative space and portraiture - join the next Ready to Draw cohort and learn to draw in just 12 weeks.
 It's time to unlock your hidden artistic talent.

-If you’ve been in the “I can’t draw” camp for a while now, you probably won’t believe it when people like me say “but everyone can draw”.
+If you’ve been in the “I can’t draw” camp for a while now, you probably won’t believe it when people say “but everyone can draw”.
 The truth is: we can all draw - if we are taught.

 "Drawing used to be a civilised thing to do, like reading and writing.

 It was taught in elementary schools.
 It was democratic.